dogweather/forkful/content/en/gleam/comparing-two-dates.md

 ## See Also

 1. For a deep understanding of date-related issues in Gleam, refer to the [Gleam documentation](https://gleam.run/documentation/).
-2. More about the comparison operations in Gleam can be found [here](https://gleam.run/book/tour/operators.html).
-3. For implementing date-time in Gleam, check out [this resource](https://github.com/gleam-experiments/date-time).
 4. For an understanding of different calendar systems, this [article](https://www.timeanddate.com/calendar/) offers a thorough explanation.